Mortgage Down Payment Loans — Buy Your Home Sooner

 Consumer Financial Protection Bureau — consumerfinance.gov

-Red Flags: How to Spot Predatory Lenders in Colorado
+Red Flags: How to Spot Predatory Lenders in New Jersey

-The Colorado Division of Banking and CFPB recommend watching for these warning signs when evaluating any lender:
+The New Jersey Division of Banking and CFPB recommend watching for these warning signs when evaluating any lender:

 APR not disclosed upfront.
 TILA requires APR disclosure before signing.
 If a lender refuses to state the APR clearly or buries it in fine print, this is a legal violation you can report to the CFPB.